From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging: Results

 \subsection{Device-agnostic modeling}

-We developed a device-agnostic modeling network (DAMN) designed to reconstruct an intensity image of point-like emitting sources, as illustrated in Fig.~\ref{fig:1}.
-Unlike traditional approaches, the DAMN model operates using a single intensity frame without requiring additional information about the optical parameters of the imaging system.
+We developed a strategy for training device-agnostic neural networks.
+The framework presented in this study is not tied to a single specific model but can be readily applied to any neural network architecture.
+We use it to train a device-agnostic modeling network (DAMN) designed to reconstruct intensity images of point-like emitting sources, as illustrated in Fig.~\ref{fig:1}.
+Unlike traditional approaches, a DAMN model operates using a single intensity frame without requiring additional information about the sample and optical parameters of the imaging system.
 Without the need for calibration measurements or retraining, it can directly process images from diverse applications.
-Our model leverages the convolutional architecture of a neural network (refer to the Methods section), enabling it to reconstruct frames of varying shapes and sizes.
+Our model leverages the fully convolutional architecture of a neural network (refer to the Methods section for details), enabling it to reconstruct frames of varying shapes and sizes.
 Moreover, the reconstruction process is performed by a single-pass propagation through the neural network, resulting in rapid reconstruction of super-resolved images.

 We train the DAMN model using pairs of targeted ideal objects and their corresponding resolution-limited images generated through numerical simulation.
-The ensemble of data pairs covers various optical parameters, such as emitter power and concentration, background noise distribution, and even different shapes and widths of the point spread function.
+The ensemble of data pairs covers various optical parameters, such as emitter power and concentration, background noise distribution, and even different shapes and widths of the point spread function, including various asymmetries.
 Their ranges were selected to cover the majority of realistic situations (additional details in the Methods section).
-The extent of the synthetic training data is unprecedented in the astronomy or emitter microscopy fields.
+The extent of the synthetic training data exceeds the conventional approaches in the astronomy or single-molecule microscopy domains.
 Subsequently, we utilized incremental learning techniques~\cite{vandeVen2022} for the model to acquire knowledge about the widest possible parameter combinations.
-As a result of the optimization and training process, this single model accurately reconstructs super-resolved images independently of the underlying parameter values.
-Consequently, without the need for retraining or calibration data, the model can be applied to diverse imaging systems and is resistant to their parameter changes, including inhomogeneity across a field of view and instability, such as drifts and fluctuations in time.
+As a result of the optimization and training process, the trained model accurately reconstructs super-resolved images independently of the underlying imaging parameter values.
+Consequently, without the need for retraining or calibration data, the model can be applied to diverse imaging systems and is robust to their parameter changes, including inhomogeneity across a field of view and instability, such as temporal variations and fluctuations.
+Moreover, the DAMN model demonstrates a high robustness to optical aberrations as characterized in the Supplementary Aberration analysis section.